 In this blog I will explain each step required.

-The first step is to create a block for each component you wish to tally up, each block must have the attributes required to populate your columns in the bill of material table.
+The first step is to create a block for each component you wish to tally up, each block must have the attributes required to populate your table columns in the bill of material report.

 The images above show the blocks I have created to represent a Chair and a Table, each block I create will have the same attributes, in this case MANUFACTURER, PART_NUMBER and COST.